Use these links to find more information.

 Our M.A. program, launched in 2001, is designed to be structured enough to include the most important conventions in both international relations and comparative politics, and flexible enough to meet a diverse array of students’ interests.
 Students in the M.A. program follow a variety of pursuits, including public diplomacy, non-governmental work, doctoral studies, secondary education, military service and private sector employment.
 (For some of the achievements of our recent alums, please see the “Outstanding Alumni” tab.)

-Students select from three specialized areas of study: Peace and Security Studies, International Organizations, and Area Studies.
+Students select from five specialized areas of study: Area Studies, Global Gender Studies, Intelligence Studies, International Organizations, or Peace and Security).
 Students pursuing the Area Studies concentration include advanced language learning as part of their course of study (selecting from Arabic, Chinese, French, German, Japanese, Russian or Spanish).
 We strongly encourage students to incorporate education abroad opportunities, including study abroad and international internships, as part of their formal course of study.
 We also offer a dual M.A. degree with the Master of Public Administration (MPA) program, as well as various certificate programs to help customize students’ learning experiences.
 Please explore more about our program and contact us with questions or concerns.
 We welcome your application!

 Dr. Laura Luehrmann

 Associate Professor and Director, M.A.
 Program in International and Comparative Politics